troygilman/gong-wiki/content/core-concepts/components.md

 ### Rendering

-To render the child component, simply use it within your templ functions like any other `templ.Component`.
+To render the child component, simply render it within your templ function like any other `templ.Component`.

 ```go
 templ (parentComponent ParentComponent) View() {